Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Introduction

 The main ingredient in our proof of Theorem \ref{introduction homotopy type} is an inductive procedure developed by Day--Wade.
 In \cite{DW:Relativeautomorphismgroups}, they show how to decompose $O$ using short exact sequences into basic building blocks which consist of free abelian groups, $\GL{n}{\mathbb{Z}}$ and so-called Fouxe-Rabinovitch groups, which are groups of certain automorphisms of free products.
 We refine their induction in order to get a better control on the induction steps that are needed and to get a more explicit description of the resulting base cases.
 An overview of this can be found in \cref{section summary inductive procedure}.
-In order to make use of this inductive procedure, we generalise a theorem of Brown \cite{Bro:cosetposetprobabilistic} regarding the behaviour of coset posets and complexes under short exact sequences.
-This might be of independent interest and can be phrased as follows:
+In order to make use of this inductive procedure, we establish a theorem regarding the behaviour of coset posets and complexes under short exact sequences.
+This generalises results of Brown \cite{Bro:cosetposetprobabilistic}, Holz \cite{Hol:EndlicheIdentifizierbarkeitvon} and Welsch \cite{Wel:cosetposetsnerve} and can be phrased as follows:

 \begin{thmAlph} Let $G$ be a group, $\mcH$ a family of subgroups of $G$ and $N\triangleleft G$ a normal subgroup.
 If $\mcH$ is strongly divided by $N$, there is a homotopy equivalence

 \end{thmAlph} Here, $\ast$ denotes the join on geometric realisations, $\overbar{\mcH}$ and $\mcH\cap N$ are certain families of subgroups of $G/N$ and $N$, respectively, and being \emph{strongly divided by $N$} is a compatibility condition on the family $\mcH$.
 (For the definitions, see \cref{sec SES and cosets}; for an explicitly stated special case of Theorem \ref{introduction coset complexes and SES} that we will use in this article, see \cref{short exact sequences}.)